-Take a helicopter flight over the 3 stunning national parks to be found in Nelson, and enjoy the unique view of Rotomairewhenua, the clearest lake in the world, with the same visibility as distilled water!
-Reid Helicopters can also take you to the back country for trout fishing, to wineries or to see some of the locations used for filming the Lord of the Rings trilogy - your heli adventure is up to you!
+Take a helicopter flight over the 3 stunning national parks to be found in Nelson, and enjoy the unique view of Rotomairewhenua (known as Blue Lake in Nelson Lakes National Park), the clearest lake in the world, with the same visibility as distilled water!
+Helicopters Nelson can also take you to the back country for trout fishing, to wineries or to see some of the locations used for filming the Lord of the Rings trilogy - your heli adventure is up to you!
+Heli-biking makes is easy to enjoy that fantastic downhill trails on your mountain bike.

-Be inspired by the World Of Wearable Art and Classic Cars Museum, which displays pieces from the annual World of Wearable Art event, be amazed by the creations, from current entries to pieces from past years.
+Be inspired by the National WOW Museum and Nelson Classic Car Collection, which displays pieces from the annual World of Wearable Art event, be amazed by the creations, from current entries to pieces from past years.
 The collection is updated twice a year so there is always something stunning to discover.
 Then wander to the adjoining Classic Cars gallery, where you can view one of Australasia’s largest private collection of classic cars.

 There are over 300 artists in Nelson Tasman, and every type of art is represented across painters, sculptors, ceramic artists, potters, glass blowers, jewellers, performance artists, writers and creators.
 There are so many local markets, galleries and studios to visit you will be able to buy a unique gift direct from the artist who made it.
 Nelson is also where the World of WearableArt (WOW) event was born and where you can find the internationally acclaimed Hoglund Art Glass studio, and for the Hobbit fans, the jeweller that made the One Ring, Jens Hansen, can also be found in Nelson.